ScatteredRay/Food/_recipes/sous_vide_vanilla_bean_ice_cream.md

 * 250 G cream

 Sous vide at:
-* 82° C for 1 hour.
-Agitate every 20 mins.
+* 75° C for 1 hour.
+Agitate every 10 mins.
+* (65° - 85°) hotter is eggier and a bit creamier.

 Chill for 8 hours